nimblehq/elixir-templates/.github/wiki/Testing.md

 ## Note

-Make sure the Phoenix version is the same between local development and CI.
+Make sure the Phoenix version is the same between local development and CI, otherwise there will be some error in the unit test.

-- Phoenix version on CI is in: `.github/workflows/test_template.yml`
+- Phoenix version on CI can be found in: `.github/workflows/test_template.yml`
+- Install a correct Phoenix version on local via command: `mix archive.install hex phx_new __PHOENIX_VERSION__`